gerefloc45/Nemesis-API/wiki/Installation.md

 ## fabric.mod.json

-Make sure to declare  switch (Make sure to declare Nemesis-API as a dependency in your `fabric.mod.json`:.Value) { "Nemesis-API" { "VoidAPI" } "Nemesis API" { "VoidAPI" } "nemesisapi" { "voidapi" } default { Make sure to declare Nemesis-API as a dependency in your `fabric.mod.json`:.Value } }  as a dependency in your `fabric.mod.json`:
+Make sure to declare VoidAPI as a dependency in your `fabric.mod.json`:

 ```json
 {